ReksarGames/Cs2Yolov10/README.md

-# ApexYOLO Project
+# CS2YOLOv Project

 ## Project Description

-The ApexYOLO project focuses on developing and integrating various tools for working with the YOLO model, including training, data augmentation, auto-targeting, and a semi-automatic data collection system.
-Each script in the project serves a specific task, whether it's preparing a dataset, auto-targeting, or training the model.
+The **CS2YOLOv** project focuses on developing and integrating various tools for working with the YOLO model specifically tailored for **Counter-Strike 2** (CS2).
+This includes scripts for training the YOLO model, data augmentation, and automating data collection for training purposes.
+Each script serves a specific task, whether it's preparing datasets, augmenting images, or training the model.

-Currently only works with 4k resolution and 200 scaling
+Currently, the project is optimized for **4k resolution** and a **scaling factor of 200**.

-## Main Project Scripts:
+## Main Project Scripts

-### splitDatasetFiles.py:
+### `splitDatasetFiles.py`

-A script for evenly distributing photos and labels for training.
+A script for evenly distributing images and labels for training.
 Prepares training, validation, and test datasets by splitting images and corresponding labels into parts.

 **Usage:**
 ```bash